 Pass User defined Table type to Stored Procedure C#

-This article describes how to pass table as parameter in stored procedure from c# using ADO.NET.
+This post, walk through the C# code needed to call that procedure and pass table as parameter in stored procedure from c# using ADO.NET.

 Getting Started